Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Results

-The comparison is shown in Fig.~\ref{fig:td_density}.
-The machine learned density(black dashed line) exhibits similar trend to the exact result at any point in the entire position space at early timestamps, e.g. $t = 1.0(a.u.)$.
+We compare the time evolution of the electron density propagated using the machine-learned energy functional and the exact result calculated from analytical expression in Fig.~\ref{fig:td_density}.
+The machine-learned density (black dashed line) exhibits a similar trend to the exact result at any point in the entire position space at early timestamps, e.g., $t = 1.0 \,(a.u.)$.
 The error accumulates with time.
-As shown in Fig.~\ref{fig:td_density}, the error grows larger at time $t=4.0(a.u.)$, but still captures the general feature of the exact density.
-In the third plot of Fig.~\ref{fig:td_density}, the results are completely different at longer time $t = 15.0(a.u.)$.
+As shown in Fig.~\ref{fig:td_density}, the error grows larger at $t=4.0 \, (a.u.)$, but still captures the general feature of the exact density.
+In the third plot of Fig.~\ref{fig:td_density}, the results are completely different at a longer time $t = 15.0\, (a.u.)$.

-We use mean square error(MSE) to quantify the error in the density at each timestamp.
-The result is shown in Fig.~\ref{fig:ho_err}.
+We use mean square error (MSE) to quantify the error in the density at each timestamp.
+Given the exact electron density $n(x,t)$ and the machine-learned density $n_{ML}(x,t)$, the MSE at time $t$ between $n(x,t)$ and $n_{ML}(x,t)$ is given by $\frac{1}{N_g}\sum_{i=1}^{N_g} (n_{ML}(x_i,t) - n(x_i,t))^2$, where $N_g$ is the number of grid points in the space domain.
+The resulting MSE at different times $t$ and its logarithmic plot are shown in Fig.~\ref{fig:ho_err}.
 It is clear from the figure that the MSE grows in time.
-We notice the error in this example shows a periodic pattern, this is due to the periodicity of the system.
-To avoid the error from going too big, one can set a threshold and make corrections to the Kohn-Sham orbitals when the error is larger than the threshold.
+We notice the error in this example shows a periodic pattern; this is due to the periodicity of the system.
+To avoid the error from going too big, one can set a threshold and calibrate the time evolution of the trajectory when the error is larger than a predefined threshold.

-The machine-learned energy levels and the machine-learned Kohn-Sham potential are also investigated in the study.
-We present the machine-learned energy level in Fig.~\ref{fig:energy_level}.
-Each red line corresponds to one single eigenstate at 2000 different timestamps.
-As shown in the figure, the energy is not changing with time for a fixed initial state.
-Another interesting feature of our neural network is that it can capture the correct level spacing $E_{n+1} - E_n = 1$.
+As shown in Eq.~\ref{Eq:conservation}, the energy functional on a given trajectory shouldn't be changed over time.
+Specifically, in our harmonic oscillator test, if we evaluate the machine-learned energy functional on the trajectory of an eigenstate $\phi_n(x, t)$, the output should be the eigenvalue $n + \frac{1}{2}$ (up to a constant shift).
+This phenomenon is observed in Fig.~\ref{fig:energy_level}, where each red stages from bottom to top correspond to the trajectories of the first to the 15th eigenstates, respectively.
+As shown in the figure, each stage is flat, indicating that the energy associated with the trajectory remains constant over time.
+Another interesting fact is that the difference between consecutive stages is 1, which is exactly the energy level spacing of the Harmonic oscillator.
+These are non-trivial effects because energy conservation law has never been explicitly involved in the whole machine learning workflow.
+However, the neural network can discover the pattern from data automatically.